B1Z0N/cpp-dev-resources/C++/ABOUTcpp.md

 - Painfully slow compilation

-    While optimizier does a big job, it costs in time of compilation.
+    While optimizer does a big job, it costs in time of compilation.

 ## C++ is used in